shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endcode %}

-Of course we need to create the directory which we just imported now.
+Of course, we need to create the directory we just imported now.
 So let's do that and place an `index.js` in your `<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/cms-button/index.js`.
-We need to register our element here and we will do it like this:
+We need to register our element here, and we will do it like this:

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/dailymotion/index.js" %}